 Read on to learn the 8 ways to improve your payroll process.

 Do you use a payroll calendar?
 If the answer is no, you’re missing out on a simple and effective way to improve your payroll processing and payroll managing.

 A calendar helps employees and payroll staff be in sync.
 Employees have peace of mind knowing that you’re issuing their paychecks on a regular schedule.
 Managers have firm deadlines for approving timecards.
 And HR staff can say goodbye to the days of using sticky notes to remind them about every important date and deadline.

 How to do it:

 When you create your calendar, include pay dates for the entire fiscal year.
 Some states require companies to pay their employees on a monthly basis, while others must pay on a weekly or bi-weekly schedule.
 Double-check that you’re in compliance with your state’s payday requirements.

-Use your calendar to outsource the burden for remembering every tax date and deadline.
+Use your calendar to outsource the burden of remembering every tax date and deadline.
 Set up notifications to alert you before important deadlines.
 Note the due dates for payroll taxes, sending out 1099s, etc.